ometrix/hackton-zurich/README.md

 After testing in local and AWS it was noticed that for it to work in local it was required that the lambda function had specified which endpoint should be used to try to use the default of aws, that is why in the lambda function it was decided to add a conditional at the beginning that if it detects a specific environment variable in the container that runs it determines whether it is in local or in AWS and use the appropriate settings for each one.

+This is how this solution can be used in test environments or in AWS itself.

 ## Espaniol
 ---